ansys/pyensight/doc/source/calc_functions.rst

-To compute candidate shock surface(s), create an isosurface of the calculated variable, shockplot3d = 1.0.
-These shock region(s) can be verified by overlaying them with :math:`Mach\ge 1.0`
+To compute candidate shock surfaces, create an isosurface of the calculated variable, shockplot3d = 1.0.
+These shock regions can be verified by overlaying them with :math:`Mach\ge 1.0`

 Also consider comparing with the Shock Region/Surface